CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

     ![](../media/ex1_g_fbre_8.png)

-     >**Note**: Make sure that you specify the same region into which you deployed virtual machines in the previous task.
+     >**Note:** Make sure that you specify the same region into which you deployed virtual machines in the previous task.

 1. On the **Review + Create** tab, verify the configuration details, then click **Create** to create the Log Analytics workspace.